 When a driver is negligent, it means that he or she is responsible for the crash.
 In many accidents, both drivers are partly to blame for what happened.
 For example, one driver may have caused the crash by failing to stop at a traffic light, but the other driver may have been speeding, which is also a negligent act.
 The court will assign a portion of responsibility to each driver and damages will be recovered accordingly.

-If you were seriously hurt in truck accident, do not delay.
+If you were seriously hurt in a truck accident, do not delay.

 Contact the experienced legal team of18 Wheeler accident lawyers in Houston, TX today to discuss your case with a free consultation.